 - 20. A firm should assist the FRC and its successor bodies to discharge its duties by sharing information openly. - 21.
 A firm should take action to address areas of concern identified by regulators in relation to the firm's audit work, leadership and governance, culture, management information, risk management and internal control systems. - 22.
-A firm should develop robust datasets and effective management information to support monitoring of the effectiveness of its activities, including by independent non-executives, and its ability to furnish the regulator with information.
-Note: AQIs are one example. - 23.
+A firm should develop robust datasets and effective management information to support monitoring of the effectiveness of its activities, including by INEs (and ANEs), and its ability to furnish the regulator with information. - 23.
 A firm should establish an audit committee and disclose on its website its terms of reference and information on its membership.
 Its terms of reference should set out clearly its authority and duties, including its duties in relation to the appointment and independence of the firm's auditors.
 Where a firm's audit committee sits at an international level, information about the committee and its work should be disclosed by the UK firm as if it were based in the UK. - 24.
 A firm should monitor its risk management and internal control systems, and, at least annually, conduct a review of their effectiveness.
-Independent non-executives should be involved in the review which should cover all significant controls, including financial, operational and compliance controls and risk management systems. - 25.
+INEs should be involved in the review which should cover all significant controls, including financial, operational and compliance controls and risk management systems. - 25.
 A firm should carry out a robust assessment of the principal risks facing it, including those that would threaten its business model, future performance, solvency or liquidity.
 This should reference specifically the sustainability of the audit practice in the UK.
-Independent non-executives should be involved in this assessment. - 26.
-A firm should publicly report how it has applied in practice each of the Principles of this Code and make a statement on its compliance with its Provisions or give a detailed explanation for any non-compliance. - 27.
-A firm should explain who is responsible for preparing the financial statements and the firm's auditors should make a statement about their reporting responsibilities in the form of an extended audit report as required by International Auditing Standards (UK) 700/701. - 28.
-The transparency report should be fair, balanced and understandable in its entirety.
-A firm should disclose in its transparency report: - a) a commentary on its performance, position and prospects; - b) how it has worked to meet the legal and regulatory framework within which it operates; - c) a description of the work of the firm's audit committee and how it has discharged its duties; - d) confirmation that it has performed a review of the effectiveness of the system of internal control, a summary of the process it has applied and the necessary actions that have been or are being taken to remedy any significant failings or weaknesses identified from that review; - e) a description of the process it has applied to deal with material internal control aspects of any significant problems disclosed in its financial statements or management commentary; - f) an assessment of the principal risks facing the firm and explanation of how they are being managed or mitigated; and g) a description of how it interacts with the firm's global network, and the benefits and risks of these arrangements, with reference to the purpose of this Code.
+INEs (and in firms with operational separation, ANEs) should be involved in this assessment. - 26.
+A firm should publicly report how it has applied the Principles of this Code, and make a statement on its compliance with its Provisions or give a detailed explanation for any non-compliance, i.e. why the firm has not complied with the Provision, the alternative arrangements in place and how these work to achieve the desired outcome (Principle) and the purpose of this Code. - 27.
+A firm should explain who is responsible for preparing the financial statements and the firm's auditors should make a statement about their reporting responsibilities in the form of an extended audit report as required by International Auditing Standards (UK) 700/701.

+- 28. The transparency report should be fair, balanced and understandable in its entirety.
+A firm should disclose in its transparency report: - a) a commentary on its performance, position and prospects; - b) how it has worked to meet the legal and regulatory framework within which it operates; - c) a description of the work of the firm's audit committee and how it has discharged its duties; - d) confirmation that it has performed a review of the effectiveness of the system of internal control, a summary of the process it has applied and the necessary actions that have been or are being taken to remedy any significant failings or weaknesses identified from that review; - e) a description of the process it has applied to deal with material internal control aspects of any significant problems disclosed in its financial statements or management commentary; - f) an assessment of the principal risks facing the firm and explanation of how they are being managed or mitigated; and - g) a description of how it interacts with the firm's global network, and the benefits and risks of these arrangements, with reference to the purpose of this Code.
 This should include an assessment of any risks to the resilience of the UK firm arising from the network and any action taken to mitigate those risks.